 I ran across this brief talk today, which I gave at the Game Developers Conference years ago, about video games, Roger Ebert, high art & the cultural ghetto.
 I think it’s held up pretty well over time.

 The quick synopsis of my thesis is, simply, that art is something that people do, and the medium is irrelevant.

-With video games, “the artist” is designing a possibility space for the audience—what can happen, and what are the consequences of the player’s decisions.
+With video games, “the artist” is designing a possibility space for the audience—what can happen, and what the consequences of the player’s decisions are.

 A video game doesn’t need to have any goal or explicit win-state.
 We’ve seen that with the rise of walking simulators, which are no different than experiencing a piece of architecture, a garden, or an art exhibit itself.

-I’m also the person who prodded Roger Ebert into writing his infamous essay condemning the artistic merit of video games, which he later retracted after a rousing bit of internet outrage from all corners.
+Fun fact: I’m the person who prodded Roger Ebert into writing his infamous essay condemning the artistic merit of video games, which he later retracted after a rousing bit of internet outrage from all corners.
 But when I ran into him and Chaz at Ebertfest in 2010, and reminded him about our exchanges, he shook my hand and was all smiles.